CW-Khristos/scripts/AVProducts/README.md

  - **Note :** It is also possible to use Custom Properties (Customer or Device) for the 'Primary AV Product' input; this method would forego needing multiple Custom Services

 Configure the Thresholds as indicated below :
- - AV Name and AV Path should be set to "Contain" and should only need to input the Vendor (assumption based on default install paths)
+ - AV Name and AV Path should be set to "Off" or "Contain" and should only need to input the Vendor (assumption based on default install paths)
- - AV Version should be set to "Contains" and "."
+ - AV Version should be set to "Off"  or "Contains" and "."
  - AV Product Up-to-Date should be set to "Match" and "True"
  - Real-Time Protection should be set to "Match" and "Enabled"
  - Definition Status should be set to "Match" and "Up to date"
  - AV Conflict should be set to "Match" and "0"
- - Competitor AV should be set to "Contain" and "Windows Defender ,"
+ - Competitor AV should be set to "Off" or "Contain" and "Windows Defender ,"
- - Competitor Path should be set to "Contain" and "windowsdefender:// ,"
+ - Competitor Path should be set to "Off" or "Contain" and "windowsdefender:// ,"

 ![image](https://user-images.githubusercontent.com/10928642/147267471-10d07628-3f95-44a3-9ea3-5d6b693a71d6.png)
 ![image](https://user-images.githubusercontent.com/10928642/147267542-1590e6dc-b385-4e12-8261-9947c8ae1857.png)